rwojsznis/navidrome-listenbrainz-jams/README.md

 Single playlist status:
 ![](/docs/screenshots/playlist.jpg)

-Playlists are synced into Navidrome, here in [Psysonic client](https://github.com/Psychotoxical/psysonic):
+Playlists are synced into Navidrome, here in [fastsonic client](https://github.com/rwojsznis/fastsonic):
 ![](/docs/screenshots/client.jpg)

 ## What it does